-On this basis, this document presents Seagreen's safety case for the implementation of safety zones around the OSPs, and represents the primary supporting document of the application made to Marine Scotland.
-The proposed safety zones are designed to manage potential interactions between third party vessels and the construction and maintenance activities undertaken as part of the Seagreen Project, with a view to securing the safety of vessels and crews (both those associated with the Seagreen Project and those deemed as third party), and to protect the wind farm structures themselves.
+It is emphasised that the use of safety zones is to support the protection of human life, in addition to the other marine safety and navigation risk mitigation measures that will be implemented.
+On this basis the proposed safety zones are designed to manage potential interactions between third party vessels and the construction and maintenance activities undertaken as part of the Seagreen Project, with a view to securing the safety of vessels and crews (both those associated with the Seagreen Project and those deemed as third party), and to protect the wind farm structures themselves.